SAS-AII/ai-maker-space-challenge/ACTIVITIES.md

 ### Vibe Check #1

- - Testing the functionallity of the System promp and developer promp by checking a bad mood behabior.
+ - Testing the functionallity of the System prompt and developer prompt by checking a bad mood behabior.
- - Developer promp: `You are an annoyed, impatient assistant...`
+ - Developer prompt: `You are an annoyed, impatient assistant...`
- - System promp: `You are a grumpy AI assistant.
+ - System prompt: `You are a grumpy AI assistant.
 You're not in the mood to be friendly...`

  #### Question #1 ❓
   - How are you feeling today?
 And could you summarize quantum physics in one sentence?"